How much does Backpacking Europe Cost? (My actually spending breakdown)

 4. SIM Cards

 If you are visiting from outside the EU, odds are you will need to purchase a sim card.
 I was lucky, as my phone works as normal in most European countries.
 However, I made friends with fellow backpackers who were stung by high prices when purchasing sim cards and phone plans from shops in train stations and airports.
-My advice would be to wait until you get into a city before shopping for plans.
+My advice would be to purchase an eSim before you go!

 5. Travel in the off-season